-The Beets Calvinism Award - The late Dr. and Mrs. Henry Beets presented the College with \$500, the income of which is to constitute a prize for the best essay or term paper on Calvinism, in any of its bearings, written each year by Calvin College students.
-The prize will be awarded at the discretion of the professor holding the chair of Calvinism, in consultation with the President of Calvin College.
-If, during any given year, the professor named above considers the essays or papers submitted of insufficient merit to deserve the prize, the interest of such a year, or years, will be added to the principal.
+The Beets Calvinism Award - The late Dr. and Mrs. Henry Beets established a fund which now amounts to \$1,500, the income of which is to constitute a prize for the best essay or term paper on Calvinism, in any of its bearings, written each year by a Calvin College student.
+The prize will be awarded at the discretion of the Bible Department, in consultation with the President of Calvin College.
+If, during any given year, the Bible Department considers the essays or papers submitted of insufficient merit to deserve the prize, the interest of such a year, or years, will be added to the principal.